haacked/posthog-wasm/README.md

 ### 🧪 Optional: Use WIT for Cross-Language Type Safety (Future-Focused)

 WIT (WebAssembly Interface Types) + wit-bindgen can generate bindings for Rust, C#, JS, etc. automatically — _but it’s early-stage and not as portable yet as low-level FFI_.
 We chose not to use it yet because it's not well supported.

+## Conclusions

+Implementing a WASM client in Rust that's easy to call from other platforms is very doable, but challenging.

+The issues:

+1. `no_std` means we can't use the standard library and write idiomatic Rust.
+It makes things complicated.
+For example, we have to stick to primitive types in exported functions:

+`i32`, `i64`, `f32`, `f64`, `*const u8`, `usize`

+And pass more complex types via memory (pointers to serialized strings or structs)

+2. We could use `wasm-bindgen` to bind to JS environments, but that doesn't help for non-JS platforms.

+3. `wit-bindgen` and the Component Model are interesting, but they're not well supported yet.
+It would allow us to define structured interfaces and then generate bindings for different languages.

+So in-conclusion, WASM is definitely promising as a means of not having to write PHP ever again, but it's not ready for prime time yet.
+We should wait till there's broad support for `wit-bindgen` and the Component Model.